6 Breathing Techniques to Reduce Anxiety and Stress

 Alternate Breathing Through the Nostrils or Nadi Shodhana

 This technique is usually used in yoga, first, we proceed to cover one of the nostrils to inhale deeply through the free nostril.
 After inhalation, the nostril through which the air entered is covered and the other is uncovered, through which it will be exhaled.
-The same procedure is then repeated starting with the opposite nostril.
+The same process is then carried out once more, beginning with the opposing nostril.

 Abdominal Breathing